lostintochigi/lostintochigi/README.md

 [SPIDAR JENGA](https://github.com/lostintochigi/SPIDAR_Jenga) - Jenga game writtten using the Unity Game enginge with config files for connecting to arduino SPIDAR mouse

-[Fast_Photo](Work in progress) - An application for formatting and printing your photos at the convenience store much cheaper.
+[FastFoto](Work in progress) - An application for formatting and printing your photos at the convenience store much cheaper.

 🌱 I'm currently learning